bgant/circuitpython/README.md

 # Weather Forecast Display

+My wife and I like to go on walks during the lunch hour.
+She always asks me two questions: "What does the temperature feel like?" and "Will it rain on us?"
+I decided to put together a little display for our kitchen counter that can answer both questions.

 * [Unexpected Maker FeatherS2](https://feathers2.io/) available at [Adafruit](https://www.adafruit.com/product/4769)
 * [Adafruit 2.9" Greyscale eInk FeatherWing](https://www.adafruit.com/product/4777)
 * [CircuitPython 6.2.x](https://circuitpython.org/board/unexpectedmaker_feathers2/) using openweathermap.py and weather_display.py (copied to code.py)